SUNYAHPC/OpenMP/README.md

 # OpenMP Training
 This folder contains the required material to get a beginner level knowledge in OpenMP.
 The last three are topics are Advanced topics.
-OpenMP Training modules are prepared by
+OpenMP Training modules are prepared by [Mr. Joseph John](https://josephjohnjj.github.io/)
 ## Sections

 | Topic                                                                 | Target Audience       |